-This policy has been updated as of February 2019 and will continue to be updated and improved.
+This policy has been updated as of July 2021 and will continue to be updated and improved.

 WHO ARE WE?

-We are a law firm regulated by the Solicitors Regulation Authority under SRA number 656660.
+We are a law firm regulated by the Solicitors Regulation Authority under SRA number 00000.

-We control the ways your personal data are collected and the purposes for which your personal data are used by Walker Rose Solicitors and are the “data controller” for the purposes of
+personal data is used by Walker Rose Solicitors.
+We are the “data controller” for the purposes of

 You may enquire on the data we hold on you at any time by contacting firstname.lastname@example.org

 WHO IS THIS POLICY FOR?

 We may keep personal data to provide you with the level of service you require from us.
 This includes but is not limited to: clients, suppliers, social media engages.

 We may collect personal data from you in the following ways:

 • When you make an online enquiry on our website